alexmanly/hashicorp-demo/packer/README.md

 This folder contains files to build base images with Packer.

 The `basebuild.json` file contains the Packer definitions.
-This currently uses a base RedHat 7.x AMI and adds a local Chef Solo invocation to install desired cookbooks.
+This currently uses a base Ubuntu 14.04.3 AMI and adds a local Chef Solo invocation to install desired cookbooks.
+It also installs the Consul and Nomad binaries.

 ## Requirements